Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 Good morning, professor!
 I’m Wang Yueying, but you can call me Zoe, and I’m delighted to be here to share my journey with you.

-Currently, I work as a front-end development engineer at JD.com, one of top e-commerce giants in China.
+Currently, I work as a front-end development engineer in JD.com, one of top e-commerce giants in China.
 My role focuses on developing marketing activities to drive new user acquisition, conversion, and retention for the JD Finance App.

 I graduated from East China Normal University with a major in software engineering, where I engaged in many practical projects and innovation competitions.

 During work, one of my proudest achievements is independently developing the Wealth Management Rights Card, a comprehensive membership system, which has attracted over 200,000 users and generated significant profits.
 This achievement was even featured in “China Fund News” in 2023, enhancing our brand visibility.

-My experience at JD.com ignited my passion to broaden my expertise beyond development into product design and business strategy.
+My experience in JD.com ignited my passion to broaden my expertise beyond development into product design and business strategy.
 My ultimate goal is to launch my own fintech startup in HK, which is why I am excited to apply for the HKU's ECIC program.
 I believe the invaluable knowledge and skills I'll gain from this program can really support my ambitions.
 Thank you for listening.

 - promotes “zero purchase and redemption fees”
 - I tried to live each day to the fullest.